x1ao4/desktop-skipper-for-plex/README.md

 ## Notes
 - Since this script uses simulated keyboard presses to skip markers, it can only be run in a desktop (Win/Mac) environment and requires that the Plex player window be active.
 - The script will only work if the media being played contains intro or credits markers, so make sure your media has been analyzed for intros or credits and has generated markers if you want to use the automatic skipping feature.

+## Known Issues
+- Due to network issues, there may be a slight delay of a few seconds before the marker is automatically skipped.
 - Since the script uses the pyautogui module to simulate keyboard presses, it may conflict with other programs that are running.
-Use caution when using this script.

-## Known Issues
-Due to network issues, there may be a slight delay of a few seconds before the marker is automatically skipped.